Unstable Cores are the source of instability in chemical reaction networks

-We shall see that small unstable subsystems are sufficient to imply that an entire reaction network admits instability.
+In more detail, we shall see that small unstable subsystems are sufficient to imply that an entire reaction network admits instability in kinetic models that are sufficiently `rich' in parameters (Def.~\ref{def:p-rich}), such as Michaelis-Menten \cite{MM13}, Hill \cite{Hill10}, and Generalized Mass Action \cite{Muller:12} kinetics.
 A key ingredient towards this result are the so-called Child-Selections (CS).
 Conceptually, a CS $\pmb{\kappa}$ is a square submatrix of the stoichiometric matrix $S$ comprising $k$ species and $k$ reactions such that there is a 1-1 association between species $m$ and reactions $j(m)$ for which $m$ is a reactant for $j(m)$.
 From this submatrix, we obtain the \emph{Child-Selection matrix} $S[\pmb{\kappa}]$ by reordering the columns so that species and their associated reactions correspond to the diagonal entries.
-That is, $S[\pmb{\kappa}]$ is a matrix with negative entries in the diagonal.
-As already observed in \cite[Prop.~5.12]{VasHunt}, the existence of an unstable Child-Selection matrix is sufficient for a network $\mathbf{\Gamma}$ with a parameter-rich kinetic model to admit instability (SI Cor.~\ref{SICSinstability}).
-Since Child-Selections can be ``concatenated'', minimal unstable Child-Selections are well defined, in the sense that the Child-Selection matrix $S[\pmb{\kappa}]$ does not contain again a proper principal submatrix that is an unstable Child-Selection matrix. \begin{definition} An unstable core in $\mathbf{\Gamma}$ is a Hurwitz-unstable Child-Selection matrix $S[\pmb{\kappa}]$ for which no principal submatrix is unstable. \end{definition}
+The existence of an unstable Child-Selection matrix is sufficient for a network $\pmb{\Gamma}$ with a parameter-rich kinetic model to admit instability (Cor.~\ref{CSinstability}).
+Since Child-Selections can be ``concatenated'', minimal unstable Child-Selections are well defined, in the sense that the Child-Selection matrix $S[\pmb{\kappa}]$ does not contain again a proper principal submatrix that is an unstable Child-Selection matrix, which leads to the main definition of this paper (Def. \ref{def:unstablecore}):